ahmedriza/nvim-configuration/README.md

 Ctrl-o: jump back after going to a declaration
 Ctrl-i: reverse of Ctrl-o, i.e. jump to where we were

+Ctrl-G: show the name of current file in buffer

 # Telescope key maps

 vim.keymap.set('n', '<leader>ff', builtin.find_files, {})